 Another “magic moment” occurred sharing a photo of Grant on College Green in front of City Hall, taken shortly after it was built in the 1950s when he was at the height of his stardom.
-These magic moments can be intensified if there is an “unexpected connection between physical and the virtual worlds” or when “the shared context evokes a gesture or feeling of social bonding giving a shared private movement within a public space”.
+These magic moments can be intensified if there is an “unexpected connection between physical and the virtual worlds” or when “the shared context evokes a gesture or feeling of social bonding giving a shared private movement within a public space.”

 For the participants, standing on College Green in exactly the same spot as Grant creates a frisson between these different palimpsestic layers: imagining the Bristol Archie grew up in, before City Hall was built; comparing the freshly-planted saplings in the photograph to the fully-grown trees now obscuring the municipal architecture.
 Later in the tour, participants are asked to observe how Grant’s confident stride in the photograph has been used as the template for the pose of the Cary Grant statue.

-In both examples, the experience of encountering site-specific knowledge about Grant can also have a defamiliarizing effect, resulting in participants “looking at the world with new eyes”.
+In both examples, the experience of encountering site-specific knowledge about Grant can also have a defamiliarizing effect, resulting in participants “looking at the world with new eyes.”
 In the 2017 audience survey, over half of the respondents agreed that the walk had changed their view of Bristol (60 percent), with an additional 25.7 percent saying their view of Bristol had partly been changed.
 A large majority of people felt that the tour had changed their understanding of Grant (74.3 percent) or partly changed (11.4 percent) it.

 The most significant way in which participants’ view of Grant changed was in gaining a better understanding of his ongoing connections to Bristol, and the warmth and affection he felt for the city of his birth (38.5 percent).
-19.2 percent of respondents learnt that he was more “down to earth” than they had realised, saying the tour “made him more human” and 11.5 pecent learnt that his life was more “complex” than theyd realised.
+19.2 percent of respondents learnt that he was more “down to earth” than they had realised, saying the tour “made him more human” and 11.5 percent learnt that his life was more “complex” than they had realised.
 The tour also gave participants a new perspective on Grant’s early life, his family and mother in particular (34.6 percent), his marriages (7.7 percent) and the possibility that he may have been bisexual (3.9 percent).
 People learnt about “places of significance” and his connections to Bristol theatres (7.7 percent).

-In her discussion of the Manhattan TV Tour, Leshu Torchin outlines how the tour director “overlays a series of landscapes over the physical terrain . . . causing each site to resonate with a compounded spatial complexity”.
+In her discussion of the Manhattan TV Tour, Leshu Torchin outlines how the tour director “overlays a series of landscapes over the physical terrain . . . causing each site to resonate with a compounded spatial complexity.”
 Looking for Archie similarly explores the ways in which we experience the city as a palimpsestic layered space: Archie’s childhood growing up in Bristol, contrasting with his experience returning as an adult having found fame; the contemporary landscape, overlaid with the traces of how the built environment has developed and changed through time.

 Another tension is between absence and presence, between our physical experience of place as it is now, with our imagined understanding of how it used to be or might have been.
 Torchin identifies this experience as “a constant negotiation of space for the tourist”, acknowledging the complicated relationship between a location and its representation, as well as the affective labour of the cinematic tourist to make sense of that relationship.

 Emplaced interaction and the Bristol Blitz